 Butyric acid or butyrate (the ester form) is a main short chain fatty acid produced by friendly bacteria in the human gut when they feed off of certain carbohydrates, particularly non-starch fibres as well as resistant fibres.
 These 4- carbon fatty acids are the preferred source of energy for colonocytes ( colon cells).
 It is used preferentially over glucose, maintaining colonocyte activity.
 Butyric acids have some impressive benefits both locally and systemically as it is rapidly absorbed.

 Prevent and Treat Leaky Gut

-‘Leaky gut’ is the term used to describe what happens when food sensitivities, food allergies or bacterial infections cause the intestinal wall to no longer do its job in regulating the passage of substances from entering or leaving the body.
+‘Leaky gut’ is the term used to describe what happens when food sensitivities, food allergies, or bacterial infections cause the intestinal wall to no longer do its job in regulating the passage of substances from entering or leaving the body.
 Butyric acid has been identified as being a key molecule in fortifying the cells of the colon as well as supporting the spaces in between them by creating tight junctions.
-Butyric acid also supports in the production of key antimicrobial peptides in the mucous lining the colon walls to prevent damage by toxins from other bacterial species.
+Butyric acid also supports the production of key antimicrobial peptides in the mucous lining of the colon walls to prevent damage by toxins from other bacterial species.
 It also regulates the passage of water, preventing diarrhea.

 Immune System Support and Regulation of Inflammation